Manifolds with trivial Chern classes II: Manifolds Isogenous to a Torus Product, coframed Manifolds and a question by Baldassarri: Introduction.

 The second feature (II) is the one which, as we shall see, fails to hold true in dimension $n \geq 3$ as a consequence of vanishing of the top Chern class; while, if (II) holds true, since $(-1)^n c_n(X)$ is the expected number of zeros of a holomorphic 1-form, then (III) looks plausible.

-If one takes (III) as an assumption, that there exists a holomorphic 1-form without zeros, then Baldassarri's claim holds at least in dimension 3, as shown by \cite{haoschreieder1} (see also a similar result in Theorem \ref{coframed}).
+If one takes (III) as an assumption, that there exists a holomorphic 1-form without zeros, then Baldassarri's claim holds at least in dimension 3, as shown by \cite{haoschreieder1}, which indeed uses a much weaker assumption, namely the existence of a real closed 1-form without zeros (see also a similar result in Theorem \ref{coframed}).

 The failure of (II) for $n \geq 3$ is due to work of Chad Schoen \cite{schoen}, which shows that in dimension $3$ there are simply connected manifolds, actually Calabi Yau manifolds ($K_X$ trivial in $Pic^0(X)$) with $c_3(X)=0$.